brendanlynn/BrendanCUDA/README.md

 # BrendanCUDA
-A repository for my personal AI algorithms.
+A repository for my personal AI algorithms and for-future-use C++ boilerplate code.